rehierl/node-tree-outliner/1-0-mathematics/1-4-0-sequence.md

 <!-- ======================================================================= -->
 # Sequences

-( See "sequences" for in-depth discussions on sequences )
+* see "sequences" for in-depth discussions on sequences

 <!-- ======================================================================= -->
 ## core concept